mediadrop/mediadrop/doc/install/quick-overview.rst

 ===========================

-If you're already familiar with installing Pylons apps, here's a quick run-down of how to install MediaCore CE.
+If you're already familiar with installing Pylons apps, here's a quick run-down of how to install MediaDrop.

 If you're not already familiar with the process, head to the main :ref:`install_toplevel` page for a more detailed description of the process.